FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento to Zoho CRM - Products/long-description.md

 - The Magento user is eligible to obtain an access token from Magento.
 - The Zoho CRM client ID and client secret are accessible.
 - The domain for the Zoho instance (e.g. EU or USA) is identified.
 - A Zoho CRM refresh token with an adequate scope has been generated using the "Zoho CRM - Exchange grant token for refresh token" template.
-For this template, the token should be configured with the scopes `ZohoCRM.modules.products.READ` and `ZohoCRM.modules.products.CREATE`.
+For this template, the token should be configured with the scopes `ZohoCRM.modules.products.READ`, `ZohoCRM.modules.products.CREATE` and `ZohoCRM.modules.products.UPDATE`.

 # Implementation and Usage Notes